Hi, Welcome all on Fast French Learning, the blog to Learn and Improve your French 🇫🇷 😀

 The idea is to be able to say basics things by your own, without help from the others, so if the grammar is not perfect at the beginning it is ok.
 Keep your phrasebok with you everytime, put it in your bag or in the pocket of your coat and have a look everytime you need to.
 You are going to use these sentences everytime you will talk to someone, so quickly you will be able to say them easily, and having fluent little conversations.

-Learners : how to learn french in 30 days for lessons, vocabulary
+Learners : how to learn French in 1 month for lessons, vocabulary

 Online language exchange